mavlink/qgc-user-guide/en/getting_started/download_and_install.md

 &nbsp;
 To install *QGroundControl*:

 1. Download [QGroundControl.AppImage](https://d176tv9ibo4jno.cloudfront.net/latest/QGroundControl.AppImage).
 1. Upon first run, you will be prompted to allow executing as a program.
-Select "Allow" and "Never ask again".
+Select **Allow** and **Never ask again**.
-1. For the gamepad to work, the controller action must be set to "Gamepad" and not "Desktop".
-This can be done by holding the three horizontal line button above the right stick.
+1. For the gamepad to work, the controller action must be set to **Gamepad** (not _Desktop_).
+   This can be done by holding the button with three horizontal lines that is above the right stick.
 1. To exit the app, switch back to "Desktop" mode and press the L5 button on the back left of the controller.
-1. To ensure the screen doesn't turn off during use, select the battery icon in the tray and select "Manually block sleep and screen locking".
+1. To ensure the screen doesn't turn off during use, select the battery icon in the tray and select **Manually block sleep and screen locking**.

 ## Old Stable Releases